 Long Point Lane and Scott's Hill Road.
 One of the Bermuda Government-operated public transportation Ferry stops on the Hamilton Dockyard route.

 Now a retail shopping mall.
 Open 10 am to 5 pm when the cruise ships are in from April through October, or 11 am to 4 pm depending on the season.
 Part of, and the most noticeable landmark in, the former Royal Naval Dockyard.
 It was originally The Great Eastern Storehouse, huge - with 3 foot walls and 100 foot towers, built in 1856 by Britain's Royal Navy which once has a formidable naval base here.
 This was then one of the main buildings.
 The clock on the south tower was cast in England in 1857 by John Moore and Sons.
 What seems to be a single hand clock on the eastern side of the north tower is a rare "tide clock."
 In Royal Navy days, the hand was set daily to indicate the time of high tide.
 Grassy areas lead to deep water berths.
-Today, it is a shopping mall - the Clocktower Mall.